whelblin/basic-interperter-in-go/README.md

     x = x - 1;
 }
 ```
-### do while statements
+### Do While Statements
 do while loops are also allowed.
-Condiditons must be within () and the body must be contained by {}
+Conditions must be within () and the body must be contained by {}
 ```
 i = 10;
 do{